Glenn Miller (album): Reception

 Consisting of new pairings of Miller's hit singles on four 10" 78 rpm records, and subtitled An Album of Outstanding Arrangements on Victor Records, Glenn Miller was a highly successful release.
 As a part of Victor's Musical Smart Set series, the album reached number one on May 12, 1945, and held the slot for 8 weeks in 1945, 5 weeks in 1946, and 3 weeks in 1947 on the nascent Billboard album charts.
 It saw reissued release on 10" LP and 45 rpm album formats as RCA Victor LPM-31 and P-148, respectively.
 The album was also released in Canada.

+The original release had two pressings, Camden and Indianapolis.